Mass media in Lexington, Kentucky

-This is a list of media in Lexington, Kentucky, United States.
+This is a list of mass media in Lexington, Kentucky, United States.

 Newspapers

 Lexington's daily circulating newspaper is the Lexington Herald-Leader.
 College newspapers include The Kentucky Kernel at the University of Kentucky and The Rambler at Transylvania University.
 The local alt-weekly is ACE Weekly.
 Business Lexington is a monthly business newspaper.
 KyForward.com is an online news site.
 The Chevy Chaser Magazine and the Southsider Magazine are two community publications.
 The only bilingual Spanish-English newspaper in the Bluegrass region is La Voz de Kentucky.

 Television

 Lexington is served by the following television stations: